oivoodoo/mini-canvas-game/README.txt

-This is just example of mini canvas game, written 100% in javascript.
+This is just example of mini game, written 100% in javascript using raphaeljs library.

 Example of application you can see at http://apps.facebook.com/iloveannakorsak/game.html